Skip to content

 • fit will execute only that specific test.

-This can be useful if you want to avoid running a test that is not yet ready, or you want to focus in fixing a single test.
+This can be useful if you want to avoid running a test that is not yet ready, or you want to focus in fixing a single test or suite.

 Basic test definition